 Eating Disorders and the Holiday Season

 With the holidays swiftly approaching, the anticipation of large feasts and festive desserts is rising.
-While copious consumption of food may spark delight in most, those suffering with eating disorders can become stressed by this seasonal fixation on food.
+While copious consumption of food may spark delight in most, those suffering with an eating disorder can become stressed by this seasonal fixation on food.

 These quick tips can help you make peace with your eating disorder this holiday season.